-NSW needs more Aboriginal foster carers to care for Aboriginal children.
-If you have a big heart and commitment to keeping Aboriginal kids connected to their family, community and culture then we want to hear from you.
+If you have a big heart and commitment to keeping Aboriginal kids connected to their family, community and culture, we’d love to hear from you

 Read more about becoming a foster carer

-- provides tailored training for carers of Aboriginal children
+- providing tailored training for carers of Aboriginal children

-- is developing a dedicated recruitment strategy for Aboriginal people
+- developing a dedicated recruitment strategy for Aboriginal people

-- works with non-indigenous carers of Aboriginal children and young people to help understand and support their children’s needs
+- working with non-indigenous carers of Aboriginal children and young people to help understand and support the needs of the children they care for

-- works with carers and agencies so that Aboriginal and Torres Strait Islander children are supported by (or transitioned with their carer to) an accredited Aboriginal community-controlled organisations delivering out-of-home care where possible.
+- working with carers and agencies so that Aboriginal and Torres Strait Islander children are supported by (or transitioned with their carer to) an accredited Aboriginal community-controlled out-of-home care organisation wherever possible

 - recognition and protection of the rights of Aboriginal and Torres Strait Islander children, family members and communities in child welfare matters

-- self-determination for Aboriginal and Torres Strait Islander people in child welfare matters; and
+- self-determination for Aboriginal and Torres Strait Islander people in child welfare matters

 - reduction in the disproportionate representation of Aboriginal and Torres Strait Islander children in the child protection system.